 It will not return results such as “Protection of Brands”, because the wording and order are different.

-When you enter multiple keywords as separate search terms, Zeal treats them as an OR search.
+When you enter multiple keywords as separate search terms in the Keywords in Text field, Zeal treats them as an OR search.

 Example: